Ramjet: United States

-Stovepipe (flying/flaming/supersonic) was a popular name for the ramjet during the 1950s in trade magazines such as Aviation Week & Space Technology and other publications such as The Cornell Engineer and the Journal Of The American Rocket Society.
-The simplicity implied by the name came from a comparison with the turbojet engine which also has, together with the inlet, combustor and nozzle of a ramjet, complex and expensive spinning turbomachinery (compressor and turbine).
+Stovepipe (flying/flaming/supersonic) was a popular name for the ramjet during the 1950s in trade magazines such as Aviation Week & Space Technology and other publications such as The Cornell Engineer.
+The simplicity implied by the name came from a comparison with the turbojet engine which employs relatively complex and expensive spinning turbomachinery.

 The US Navy developed a series of air-to-air missiles under the name of "Gorgon" using different propulsion mechanisms, including ramjet propulsion on the Gorgon IV.
 The ramjet Gorgon IVs, made by Glenn Martin, were tested in 1948 and 1949 at Naval Air Station Point Mugu.
-The ramjet engine itself was designed at the University of Southern California and manufactured by the Marquardt Aircraft Company.
+The ramjet was designed at the University of Southern California and manufactured by the Marquardt Aircraft Company.
 The engine was 7 ft long and 20 in in diameter and was positioned below the missile.

 In the early 1950s the US developed a Mach 4+ ramjet under the Lockheed X-7 program.
 This was developed into the Lockheed AQM-60 Kingfisher.
 Further development resulted in the Lockheed D-21 spy drone.

 In the late 1950s the US Navy introduced a system called the RIM-8 Talos, which was a long range surface-to-air missile fired from ships.
-It successfully shot down several enemy fighters during the Vietnam war, and was the first ship-launched missile to destroy an enemy aircraft in combat.
+It successfully shot down enemy fighters during the Vietnam War, and was the first ship-launched missile to destroy an enemy aircraft in combat.
 On 23 May 1968, a Talos fired from USS Long Beach shot down a Vietnamese MiG at a range of about 65 mile.
 It was also used as a surface-to-surface weapon and was modified to destroy land-based radars.

-Using the technology proven by the AQM-60, In the late 1950s and early 1960s the US produced a widespread defense system called the CIM-10 Bomarc, which was equipped with hundreds of nuclear armed ramjet missiles with a range of several hundred miles.
-It was powered by the same engines as the AQM-60, but with improved materials to withstand the longer flight times.
-The system was withdrawn in the 1970s as the threat from bombers was reduced.
+Using technology proven by the AQM-60, In the late 1950s and early 1960s the US produced a widespread defense system called the CIM-10 Bomarc, which was equipped with hundreds of nuclear armed ramjet missiles with a range of several hundred miles.
+It was powered by the same engines as the AQM-60, but with improved materials to endure longer flight times.
+The system was withdrawn in the 1970s as the threat from bombers subsided.